djangocon/2023.djangocon.eu/EDITORS_GUIDE.md

 ## Front Matter

-The front matter for pages like sponsors, blog posts, and organizers contains custom variables for each item, located between the triple-dashed lines.
+The front matter for pages like sponsors, blog posts, and organisers contains custom variables for each item, located between the triple-dashed lines.
 The values should be in quotes, example: `name: "Bugs Bunny"`.
 Here are a list of possibilities:

-### Organizers
+### Organisers

-Organizers are stored in `_organizers`.
+Organisers are stored in `_organisers`.

 - **layout**: Which HTML layout from `_layouts/` this page should use.
 Should be `base`
 - **name**: Full name as you want it to appear on the website
 - **role** Your title for the conference
-- **photo_url**: The path to your photo
+- **photo_url**: The path to your photo.
+Use a square image, 320x320, in JPEG format for photography or PNG for computer graphics.
+Compress with [Squoosh](https://squoosh.app/) before adding to GitHub.
 - **github**: Your GitHub username
 - **twitter**: Your Twitter handle
 - **website**: The URL for your website